 Action 4.4: Protect our character and heritage by demanding greater enforcement powers and penalties from the Queensland Government

-Character and heritage protection laws
+Character and heritage protection

 Council sought greater enforcement powers from the Queensland Government to protect Brisbane's character and heritage for future generations.
 The Queensland Government granted Council new powers to issue repair and maintenance notices to protect local heritage-listed places.
 The Queensland Heritage Amendment Regulation 2019 took effect in March 2019, thereby enabling Council to give repair and maintenance notices.

-Read about protecting heritage places.
+Read about restoring and researching heritage places.

 Council continues to develop temporary local planning instruments (TLPI) to protect local character and values including for pre-1911 buildings and local heritage places.

 Advocacy for interim protection of local heritage places

 Council continues to engage with the Queensland Government about the protection of character and heritage, including the protection of local heritage places in the period between proposing a Brisbane City Plan 2014 amendment and its adoption.